 is a red, water-based liquid - it may lack some of the power of Super Solv

-(but that depends on who you ask and what you're using it for), but it certainly makes up for it in ease of use and the fact that it is not rated as dangerous goods for land transport.
+(but that depends on who you ask and what you're using it for), but it certainly makes up for it in ease of use.

 While we're talking about engines and vehicles - if you want to get rid of all the smoke/soot from under your bonnet - check out our Alkali Clean - it's the best there is for this somewhat unusual task!
 Definitely worth checking out if your car has been imported from somewhere with a lot of smog like Japan.